riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

-This class of attacks was presented in {{BG04}} and {{Cheon06}}, with improved cost analysis in {{KKM07}}, and extended from memory-intensive baby-step/giant-step to a random walk with essentially constant memory along the lines of Pollard's kangaroo in
+This class of attacks was presented in {{BG04}} and {{Cheon06}}, with improved cost analysis in {{KKM07}}, and extended from memory-intensive baby-step/giant-step tables to a random walk with essentially constant memory along the lines of Pollard's kangaroo in
  {{Cheon10}}.